code-dot-org/code-dot-org/SETUP.md

       <summary>Troubleshoot: pdftk errors</summary>

       * If it complains about pdftk, removing https://raw.github.com/quantiverge/homebrew-binary/pdftk/pdftk.rb from the above command seems to not have serious side effects (it will cause `PDFMergerTest` to fail).
 It may be a new URL is needed in the dependency list, see https://leancrew.com/all-this/2017/01/pdftk/
+      * pdftk can also be installed via gem: `sudo gem install pdftk`
     </details>
     <details>
       <summary>Troubleshoot: old version of <code>&lt;package&gt;</code></summary>